MNderi/Mentor-Mentee/README.md

 License
 This project is licensed under the MIT License.

+#Architecture
+The HeYou Web application is structured following the MVC (Model-View-Controller) architecture.
+This separation of concerns facilitates maintainability and scalability.
+The application avoids cyclical dependencies between models by managing certain interactions within the controllers.
 #Issues
 If you encounter any issues with Mentor-Mentee, please report them on the Issues page.